a-history-of-ai/blog/README.md

 layout: page
 ---

-This a blog about the hisotry of ai authored by Jamie Stark
+This blog is about AI history and the some of the ideas that shaped it.

-Jamie studied AI and Mathematics at the University of Edinburgh and holds a PhD from Heriot-Watt University.
+I write for those building with AI and those evaluating investments.
+Engineers choosing approaches.
+Anyone trying to separate hype from history.
+Each post stands alone.
+Read them in order or pick what interests you.

+The past is full of unfinished business.
+Some of it might be useful.